dineshkatta2802/Java-OOPS/Wrapperclass/readme.md

 <li>⁡⁢⁣⁣Serialization and Synchornization/Object Methods:⁡</li>
 <ul><pre>
 <li>⁡⁢⁢⁢Note:⁡</li>
-<ul><li>Serialization in Java is the concept of representing an object’s state as a byte stream.
-The byte stream has all the information about the object.
+<ul><li>Serialization in Java is the concept of representing an object’s state as a byte stream.<br>
+The byte stream has all the information about the object. <br>
 Usually used in Hibernate, JMS, JPA, and EJB, serialization in Java helps transport the code from one JVM to another and then de-serialize it there.</li></pre>
 <li>De-serialization is the exact opposite.</li>
 <li><img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/gq/2016/01/serialize-deserialize-java.png" alt="Serialization and Deserialization" width="629" height="417"></li></ul>
 <li>Java synchronization works with objects in Multithreading.</li>